Raptyyy/vr-guide/video-csp-presets.md

 - Balanced: [Link here](https://acstuff.club/s/oFw)
 - High Quality: [Link here](https://acstuff.club/s/hPvJ) (For best graphics find a good pp filter)

-## 5.2 CSP Setting Presets
+## 3.2 CSP Setting Presets
 These presets are simply to be used as a base for your own preference.
 Test the presets out and adjust as needed.
-> Foveated rendering / Nvidia VRS is NOT enabled in any of these, read the 6th chapter below.
+> Foveated rendering / Nvidia VRS is NOT enabled in any of these, read the cheapter about [Foveated Rendering here](foveated-rendering)

 - High Performance - [Link here](https://acstuff.club/s/MbOb) (This preset has a lot of modules disabled for a little extra performance)
 - Balanced - [Link here](https://acstuff.club/s/l1xe)